 - Lease disputes

-Some of the successfully litigated matters James has assisted in include:
+Some of the successfully litigated cases James has assisted in include:

-- Deslandes & Deslandes FamCA 913 – Assisting the client in successfully arguing that Australia had jurisdiction to hear Family Law property matters in spite of a pre-nuptial agreement entered into outside of Australia; and
+- Deslandes & Deslandes FamCA 913 – assisting the client in successfully arguing that Australia had jurisdiction to hear family law property matters in spite of a prenuptial agreement entered into outside of Australia;

 Outside of the practice of law, James is actively involved in his local community and serves at his local Church.
 James serves on the College Council of Redeemer Lutheran College in Rochedale.

 James also has experience practicing in Fiji where he obtained a temporary practicing certificate as part of a secondment called Lawyers Exchange and Development (LEAD) program.
 This program was a pilot project of the Kingdom International Legal Network.